hituro/hituro-makes-macros/storylets/TUTORIAL.md

-# MQBN Example
+# MQBN Tutorial

-This document contains an example of setting up a simple story using stoylets with MQBN.
+In this tutorial we will set up a simple story using stoylets with MQBN.
 For this example, we are heading back to the farm for a simple story of love and routine.

 You can download the complete game [in twee form](farm.twee), or as a [playable story](farm.html).